 Types of IV Access and Care

-There are two main types of IV access, namely peripheral and central access.
-Both access utilises different from of catheters.
-Catheters are long, flexible tubes that can stay in place for extended periods, therefore it may reduce the number of IV injections required and allow for continuous infusion.
+There are two main types of IV accesses, namely peripheral and central access.
+Both accesses utilises different forms of catheters.
+Catheters are long, flexible tubes that can stay in place for extended periods of time, therefore it can reduce the number of IV injections required and allow for continuous infusion.

-Central access, as known as central line or a central venous catheter (CVC), involves a tube that is inserted into a large vein at or near the chest that delivers treatment to the heart almost immediately, and the medication gets circulated very quickly to the rest of the body.
+Central access, also known as central line or central venous catheter (CVC), involves a tube that is inserted into a large vein in or near the chest that delivers treatment to the heart almost immediately, thus, the medication gets circulated very quickly to the rest of the body.
 It is meant for long term treatment and remains in the chest for months.

 Can IV Therapy Be Provided Safely at Home?

 Having to constantly visit the hospital can be a stressful and disruptive experience.
-Home IV infusions can allow for earlier discharge, fewer trips to the hospital, lower risks of hospital-acquired infections, while keeping patients comfortable at home.
+Home IV infusions can allow for earlier discharge, fewer trips to the hospital and lower risks of hospital-acquired infections, while keeping patients comfortable at home.

 Jaga-Me Medical Home Care helps patients to transit successfully from hospital to home, by providing hospital-grade care in the comfort of home.
-After booking an appointment with us, our team of home care experts will ensure that everything is well set up and safely administer IV therapy in your own home.
+After booking an appointment with us, our team of home care experts will ensure that everything is well set up before safely administering IV therapy in your own home.

 What do you need?

-1. A doctor’s prescription for your first-time transition into home-based care, indicating the: (a) Name, dose, frequency and duration of medication (b) Type and amount of dilution agent required (c) Storage and administration requirements (d) Approval for home IV therapy
+1. A doctor’s prescription for your first transition to home-based care, indicating the: (a) Name of medication, dosage, frequency of administration and duration of administration (b) Type of dilution agent and the amount required (c) Storage and administration requirements (d) Approval for home IV therapy

 2. Equipment – Drip stands, infusion pumps – To discover the range of equipment that you can rent from Jaga-Me as well as our set-up services, visit our website at https://www.jaga-me.com/care-services/iv/